sipei-li/text-similarity/README.md

 # text-similarity-through-graph-matching

-This project aims to calculate text similarity using graph matching
+This is a not-up-to-date copy of my team project which aims to calculate text similarity using graph matching and Siamese network.